SharePoint- Instant Access Anywhere

 Browser-based means location flexibility for your employees

 Because SharePoint is a browser-based platform, it gives everyone in your company access to documents, websites, intranet portals and more, from any device or browser.
 The days when every employee had their own desktop workstation are in decline.
-It is increasingly common for each employee to have a company laptop, or indeed, to bring their own laptop or tablet to work.
-As such, browser-based platforms meet those needs in a more efficient and convenient way.
+It is increasingly common for each employee to have a company laptop, or to bring their own laptop or tablet to work.
+Browser-based platforms meet those needs in a more efficient and convenient way.
 It does not matter whether users are using Windows, Mac OS, or any other operating system or browser – they can always access what they need to.
-All the information is stored in the cloud, though it is also possible for it to be stored on-premises too, if that is more suitable for your business needs.
+All the information is stored in the cloud.
+It is also possible for it to be stored on-premises too, if that is more suitable for your business requirements.

 One platform for all your business needs

 SharePoint is scalable and supported by web services and interoperability standards, which means that it is fully integrated and can continue to respond to any changes or developments within your business.
 It works with all existing Microsoft applications and has the added bonus of being able to integrate with non-Microsoft products, which is ideal when using tools like Microsoft Flow.
-Connectors in Flow let you use SharePoint as either an event trigger (for instance, if a new item is added to a SharePoint, you can automatically email selected parties to get their signatures, using Adobe), or as an event recipient (for instance, if tweets on Twitter include a specific hashtag, they can be automatically saved to a SharePoint list).
+Connectors in Flow let you use SharePoint as an event trigger (If for instance, a new item is added to a SharePoint site, you can automatically email selected parties to get their signatures, using Adobe).
+Connectors in Flow also allow you to use SharePoint as an event recipient.
+If, for example, tweets on Twitter include a specific hashtag, they can be automatically saved to a SharePoint list.
 The options for connecting SharePoint to third-party tools are both useful and extensive, and can save you a huge amount of time and money.

 Powerful collaboration capabilities…